ncorgan/cpp-minimal-attribute-engine/README.md

 abstract away private internal classes or to simplify ugly function calls by binding them to an attribute under the hood.

+The following can be registered as attribute functions:
+ * Function pointers
+ * Lambdas
+ * std::function
+ * std::bind
+ * boost::function
+ * boost::bind

 Example Code
 -------------------------------------